MithrilJS/mithril.js/docs/mithril.redraw.md

 Redraws the view for the currently active component.
 Use [`m.mount()`](mithril.mount.md) or [`m.route()`](mithril.route.md) to activate a component.

 Calling `m.redraw` triggers a redraw regardless of whether AJAX requests (and other asynchronous services) are completed.
-Therefore, you should ensure that templates have null checks in place to account for the possibility of variables being unitialized when the forced redraw occurs.
+Therefore, you should ensure that templates have null checks in place to account for the possibility of variables being uninitialized when the forced redraw occurs.

-If you are developing an asynchronous model-level service and finding that Mithril is not redrawing the view after your code runs, you should use [`m.startComputation` and `m.endComputation`](mithril.computation.md) to integrate with Mithril's auto-redrawing system instead.
+If you are developing an asynchronous model-level service and finding that Mithril is not redrawing the view after your code runs, you should consider using [`m.startComputation` and `m.endComputation`](mithril.computation.md) to integrate with Mithril's auto-redrawing system instead.

-Assuming your templates have appropriate null checks in place, `m.redraw` is useful for transient state such as loading indicators and to commit state to the DOM for the purposes of reading back computed values (for example, `offsetWidth` or `scrollHeight`)
+Assuming your templates have appropriate null checks in place, `m.redraw` is useful for transient DOM state such as loading indicators and to commit state to the DOM for the purposes of reading back computed values (for example, `offsetWidth` or `scrollHeight`)

 ---